Menu

 What Is a Box Spring?

-A box spring is designed to sit under your mattress and on top of your bed frame and will provide extra support to help extend the life of your mattress.
+A box spring is a supportive layer, designed to sit under your mattress and on top of your bed frame to provide extra support and help extend the life of your mattress.
 Encased in fabric, the inside of the box spring features a wooden or metal frame.

 However, the term “box spring” has become a bit of a misnomer.
 Most box springs contained springs through the early 2000s, but they evolved as manufacturers replaced them with solid slats or a grid system.